fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 For an advanced build configuration, refer to [ Advanced Build Configuration ](build_conf.md).

-Example command to build FDO TPM Client SDK with the Resource Manager as TPM2-ABRMD (tabrmd)
+Example command to build TPM enabled FDO Client SDK with the Resource Manager as TPM2-ABRMD (tabrmd)

 ```shell
 make pristine